 If making an original zombie film is getting harder by the day, tackling the zombie-comedy hybrid is becoming even harder.
 Since their first appearance in Romero’s Night of the Living Dead, modern zombies have been constantly evolving throughout the years, and so has the subgenre.
 The spirit-possessed creatures of the 1980s became scarier and gorier in the Nineties, evolved into virus-infected, inhumanly fast-moving beings in the 2000s and are still very popular to this day in many films and shows, so much so that they have become part of our culture.

 But if zombies are getting more popular by the hour, they are also becoming funnier.
 From Shaun of the Dead to Zombieland, we’ve seen zombie comedies that revolutionised the whole genre with hilarious characters, iconic lines and hugely referenced scenes.
-At the same time, we’ve also seen many hybrid movies that tried to replicate this winning recipe but weren’t original enough to stand out in a very crowded scene, like the recently released Anna and The Apocalypse.
+At the same time, we’ve also seen many hybrid movies that tried to replicate this winning recipe but weren’t able to stand out in a very crowded scene, like the recently released Anna and The Apocalypse.
 And, in between unsuccessful remakes, pleasant surprises and the occasional rip-off, here comes Jim Jarmusch with a film that is something else entirely.

 Met with mixed reactions at Cannes and heavily criticised by the press for being either too weird or not weird enough, The Dead Don’t Die isn’t going to be everyone’s cup of tea.
 During the course of his impressive career, Jarmusch has gotten us used to his distinctive style, giving us a whole new kind of “indie film”.
 From Stranger Than Paradise to Paterson, his movies have drawn us into the visually unique, lonely worlds of his unlikely protagonists, making us ponder life’s big questions while keeping us entertained with his wry humour.
 With all these iconic movies in mind, expectations were high for the beloved director’s first zombie film.
 And if The Dead Don’t Die is just as witty, fascinating and aesthetically beautiful as its predecessors, it is also a more bizarre, much bleaker kind of “Jarmusch film”.